ionelmc/django-easyfilters/docs/filters.rst

 .. class:: Filter

-   This is the base class for all filters, and has provides some options:
+   This is the base class for all filters, and provides some options:

    * ``query_param``: